ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 | L1-ADT | H1 | XL1  | ADT  | True  |  RPI1    | PL1 | BCL1 | FQ1-ADT |
 | L1-HTO | H1 | XL1  | HTO  | True  |  D7001   | PL1 | BCL1 | FQ1-HTO |

-The 10x techs must keep track of library-level information during the course of a run.
-However, the details of their spreadsheet will not be documented here.
-From the perspective of the computational team, these libraries play more of an intermediate role in the progression from biological sample to output dataset (e.g. FASTQs) and will, for the time being, not be explicitly tracked by the computational team.

-In our example, we have three libraries being generated from a single 10x lane.
-These three libraries will be indexed, pooled into a sequencing library, sequenced, and result in three Seq-Run FASTQ sets (additional sequencing runs can produce additional sets of Seq-Run FASTQ sets from the same library).
+Libraries (or Sequencing Libraries) are the result of running a `Loading Sample` through a 10x chip lane.
+The 10x techs must keep track of library-level information during the course of a run, however from the perspective of the computational team, these libraries play more of an intermediate role.
+In our example, we have three libraries (`L1-GEX`, `L1-ADT`, `L1-HTO`) that are generated from a single 10x chip lane.
+These libraries will be indexed, pooled into a pooled-library (`PL1`), sequenced (resulting in `BCL1`), and ultimately result in three Seq-Run FASTQ sets (`FQ1-GEX`, `FQ1-ADT`, `FQ1-HTO`) - note that additional sequencing runs can produce additional sets).

 ## 3. FASTQ-Level Spreadsheet
 This is the Seq-Run-FASTQ Set level spreadsheet (see [Glossary]) that 10x techs will use to keep track of FASTQs produced from a sequencing run of a given pooled library.